Subscribe to the Newsletter

 Mesa Verde is a hidden civilization amongst the mesas of southwestern Colorado.
-These ruins were homes to the ancestors of the Pueblo Indians a thousand years ago before abandoning the area.
-No, they didn’t vanish or get abducted by aliens, they just moved south.
-Completely beautiful, inspiring, and worth the trip, but it can all be done in a day.
+These ruins were homes to the ancestors of the Pueblo Indians a thousand years ago before disappearing from the area.
+The remnants of this large and advanced civilization can still be accessed and enjoyed.

-I’d planned to camp in Mesa Verde for two full days.
+I’d planned to camp in Mesa Verde for two full days and three nights.
 According to their website, there are several good hiking trails in the park.
 We figured one day to check out the ruins and another day of hardcore hiking.
 Turns out while the ruins are amazing, the surrounding country isn’t as much.
 It’s mostly just grass, juniper, and scrub oak — not the red rock we were expecting.
 Plus a fire had destroyed much of the trees in the park.

 If you go, plan on spending a full day seeing the ruins and the museum.
 The campground is a great place to recharge as it has showers, laundromat, and a small store.
 But head out the next morning to your next stop.
-Summer is a good time to visit the area because, although it’s more south, the mesas are high enough in elevation to stay cooler.
+Summer is a good time to visit the area.
+Although it’s more south, the mesas are high enough in elevation to stay cooler.

 For a an outdoor adventure without ever having to get outside, check out the Lost Gorge Mystery series!